umautobots/nn-dockerfiles/kitti-evaluate/README.md

 - The ground truth labels reside at `/media/datasets/KITTI/training/label_2`
 - The labels produced when evaluating our own network are at `my-kitti-labels`

-These directories contain KITTI-style label files for each image in the test set:
+and that directories contain KITTI-style label files for each image in the test set:

 ```
 $ ls my-kitti-labels | head -3